KG-1510/SpeechChess/README.md

 After this, you'll be ready to code!

 **P.S:** If you are **unable to open the code from the given Jupyter noebook file**, click [here.](https://colab.research.google.com/drive/1CZI1nQHwf4-eMNQ_YTjm_w569ld8HUkI?usp=sharing)
+After that, copy+paste the code in your Jupyter Notebook.

 ## Input and Output